A new study says heart beats synchronize when couples are in love.

 Ramesh Rao, a professor of electrical and computer engineering at the University of California, seems to think you should.
 Rao is the leading researcher in heart-synching and finds it to be an accurate measure of how much two people are connecting on a physical and emotional level.

 Apparently, our heart beats can sync as a result of our hearts' magnetic fields entangling.
 Entanglement can alter a heart beat and these alterations, under this pseudoscience, are indicative of how well our date is going.
-4 Things Women Love To Hear On A First Date
+4 Things Women LOVE To Hear You Say On The First Date

 "If your date is stressed or uncomfortable, her heart rate will go up," Rao explained.
 "But if she is relaxed and into you, her heart rate will calm down and get flatter."